bbauska/CAD101en/README.md

 manager to distribute it.

-Package managers take care of the tasks of finding, installing, maintaining or uninstalling software packages at the user\'s request.
+Package managers take care of the tasks of finding, installing, maintaining or uninstalling software packages at the user&#39;s request.

 Package management systems: